nemorisgames/FraseDiaria/Assets/I2/Localization/readme.txt

 FIX: When clicking that Merge button, the current term is automatically selected as the term to rename
 FIX: Exporting a csv file with auto-translated terms containing (,) was generating extra columns with "[i2auto]".
 FIX: ParseTerms in scripts was not detecting the term when the function had spaces (e.g. ScriptLocalization.Get ( "term" ))
-FIX: Add/Remove language was not marking the LanguageSource as dirty and the changes could have been getting lost

 2.6.6
 NEW: Allow multiple Localize component in the same object